NStal/lvm-cheatsheet/README.md

 LVM cheat sheet

 We can test lvm by creating IMG file using dd and mount the image as a loop device.
-And use the loop device as the fake disk. using losetup to create a loop device.
+And use the loop device as the fake disk. using losetup to create a loop device. (don't include in the cheat sheet)

 ```bash